John Browne's Body

 John Browne's Body was a British television comedy series aired in 1969 on ITV.
 Produced by Associated Television (ATV), it starred popular actress Peggy Mount.

+Production

+The seven episodes of the sitcom aired between 3 April and 15 May 1969.
+The show was written by Rene Basilioco and directed and produced by Shaun O'Riordan.
+Peggy Mount and Naunton Wayne starred in the television series.

 All seven episodes are believed to have been destroyed.